A Job is Not a Career

-• IMPORTANT TO NOTE: Careers in the ‘Trades’ or College?
+• IMPORTANT TO NOTE: Careers by going to the ‘Trades’ or going to College?

 Construction: Electricians, plumbers, carpenters, welders, HVAC technicians.